 A Street Full of Edible Wonders

 I’ll tell you a little secret.
-If you are landing in Narita airport, don‘t head to Tokyo straight away, but instead rest your head in the little old temple town.
+If you are landing in Narita airport, don’t head to Tokyo to see the sights straight away, but instead rest your head in the little old temple town.
 You’ll be surprised at what you’ll discover – and I’m not only talking about Naritasan Shinshoji Temple, which is one of the most important Buddhist temples in Japan.
 I am talking about the 800m long street that stretches between it and the train station.

 Grab yourself a map from the tourist information and take a closer look at the delicacies explicitly pointed out there.
 That’s for a very obvious reason, they are not to be missed.
 Even though, I must confess I chickened out of trying the grilled eel (unaju).
 But if you like fish and everything seafood, you should definitely try it (and tell me all about it).

 What else should be on your plate or – more like it – in your hands is all kinds of other street food.
 This is easy to do since the whole street is made up of street shops that have been selling their products for ages, specialising in regional delicacies and common Japanese foods with a regional twist.
 If you don’t know what I mean, just step by one of the many rice cracker or pickle shops.
 A very Japanese thing but you can find them here in all kinds of flavours and preparations.

 The Usual Japanese Dish but Different

 For instance, try teppozuke, a popular pickle made from uri melons that are stuffed with green cayenne that is wrapped in shiso leaves.
 Then, senbei are the rice crackers I mentioned.
 They are made from chiba and can be eaten pure or sprinkled with herbs and seeds.
 Then, we have the sora anpann, which is particular to Narita.
 These are buns made from local produce and also come in different shapes and flavours.
 There is even one with teppozuke.
 Go figure.